-Infection with hepatitis A virus can cause an unpleasant illness, but most people fully recover.
+Infection with hepatitis A virus can cause an unpleasant illness but most people fully recover.
 Some people have no symptoms at all.
-Symptoms include flu-like symptoms and yellowing of your skin and the whites of your eyes (jaundice) which then gradually clear without treatment.
+Symptoms include flu-like symptoms and yellowing of your skin and the whites of your eyes (jaundice), which then gradually clear without treatment.
 Serious problems are very rare.
-Good personal hygiene (in particular, washing hands after going to the toilet) helps to prevent spreading the virus to others.
+Good personal hygiene (in particular, washing your hands after going to the toilet) helps to prevent spreading the virus to others.
 Immunisation is advised before going to countries where hepatitis A is common and for those people at increased risk of developing hepatitis A.

 What does the liver do?

 The liver is in the upper right part of your tummy (abdomen).
 It has many functions which include:

 - Storing glycogen (fuel for your body) which is made from sugars.
 When required, glycogen is broken down into glucose which is released into your bloodstream.

 - Helping to process fats and proteins from digested food.

 - Making proteins that are essential for blood to clot (clotting factors).

 - Processing many medicines which you may take.